The Other Name: Septology I - II

 The first book of Jon Fosse’s magnum opus

 Jon Fosse has completed a 1250 page prose work: Septology.
 He started writing prose again in the summer of 2015, after a short break, and since then he has been writing constantly.
-The work as a whole is called Septology and the seven parts are being published in three volumes: The Other Name; “I is Someone Else (parts III – V, 2020), and A New Name (parts VI – VII, 2021)
+The work as a whole is called Septology and the seven parts are being published in three volumes: The Other Name: Septology I – II, I is Another: Septology III – V and A New Name: Septology VI – VII early September 2021.

 Another Asle, also a painter, lives in Bjørgvin, and he and the narrator are doppelgangers, in a way, or perhaps two versions of the same person, the same life.
 The one who married Ales also became religious, and quit drinking, and became a successful painter; the other is on a harder path.
 It is a central event of Fosse’s fictional universe when they meet.
 The action of the novel takes place during Advent, shortly before Christmas, with the lives of the two Asles told both in flashback and in the present.